m-soltani/template/README.md

 # GitHub Template
-GitHub template for all my future GitHub repos
+GitHub template for all my GitHub repos